|

 What If Everyone Waited?

-Recently, I blogged over on my other page about the problem when everyone follows the same exact travel advice, and how what might work for one person, kind of falls apart when everyone does it.
+Recently, I blogged on my other page about the problem of everyone following the same exact travel advice, and how what might work for one person kind of falls apart when everyone does it.

 That really doesn’t have much to do with survivors, at least I didn’t think so.
 That was until I read something over at Seth Godin’s blog about loneliness that got me thinking.